EMPAT94/empat94.github.io/_gs/tutorial.md

 ---

 Before I could process what was written on the screen, my caution overwhelmed my curiosity.
 The crocodile was no more than 5 meters ahead of me and I wasn't about to let it get any closer.
-With my palm already pointing at its snout, I spoke in a loud voice the name of my most damaging spell - "INCENDIO!".
+With my palm already pointing at its snout, I spoke in a loud voice the name of my most damaging spell - "INCENDIO!"

 ···